The Story of Sakichi Toyoda

 |For individual shareholders and investors||

-We strive to continue paying dividends from retained earnings at the consolidated dividend payout ratio of roughly 30% and meet the expectations of shareholders upon comprehensively taking into consideration such factors as business results and demand for funds.
+Accordingly, we strive to continue paying dividends at the consolidated dividend payout ratio of roughly 30% and meet the expectations of shareholders upon comprehensively taking into consideration such factors as business results and demand for funds.

-For fiscal 2017, Toyota Industries increased annual cash dividends by ¥5.0 over the previous fiscal year and paid annual cash dividends per share of ¥125.0 (interim cash dividend per share of ¥60.0 and year-end cash dividend per share of ¥65.0).
+For fiscal 2020, Toyota Industries increased annual cash dividends by ¥5.0 over the previous fiscal year and paid annual cash dividends per share of ¥160.0 (interim cash dividend per share of ¥80.0 and year-end cash dividend per share of ¥80.0).
+Given the slowing economy due to the spread of COVID-19, we made sure to pay the year-end cash dividend during May 2020 on the basis of the resolution of the Board of Directors instead of basing our decision on the resolution of the General Shareholders’ Meetings as we usually do.